Everything you need to know when implementing and running a program.

 Culture is one of the most important and misunderstood pillars of any organization.
 It acts as the glue that keeps the organization together and it’s what keeps employees loyal to the brand.
 Employee advocacy helps promote culture by giving employees more insight into company goings-on.

-Sales needs access to company content to create brand awareness and drive sales.
+Sales teams need access to company content to create brand awareness and drive sales.
 It’s also crucial for them to be active on social, as this is likely the first interaction your customers will have with your brand.
 Equipping them with new and industry-relevant content is an easy way to ensure that their social presence is kept up-to-date and positions them as an authority within your industry.

 Updating and recirculating a social media policy will help to mitigate risk by providing employees and executives with more guidance and best practices when sharing on social.
 Download this guide to help design, plan, and implement an employee social media advocacy strategy for your enterprise.